ashroy6/ml_data_pipeline/README.md

 # ML Batch Prediction Pipeline with AI Analysis

-Built an end-to-end batch ML pipeline using Python, scikit-learn, Docker, and GitHub Actions, extended with automated evaluation, real pytest-based validation, and AI-powered post-run analysis using Ollama and ChromaDB RAG.
+Built an end-to-end batch ML pipeline using Python, scikit-learn, Docker, Docker Compose, and GitHub Actions, extended with automated evaluation, real pytest-based validation, input data validation, and AI-powered post-run analysis using Ollama and ChromaDB RAG.

-A portfolio project that combines a production-style batch machine learning pipeline with post-run AI analysis.
+A portfolio project that combines a production-style batch machine learning pipeline with post-run AI analysis and a data quality gate at the start of the workflow.

-This project trains a churn prediction model, performs batch inference on new input data, evaluates model performance, runs automated tests, and generates an AI-written analysis report using Ollama and ChromaDB-based RAG.
+This project trains a churn prediction model, validates incoming CSV data before processing, performs batch inference on new input data, evaluates model performance, runs automated tests, and generates an AI-written analysis report using Ollama and ChromaDB-based RAG.

 ---